 Restaurants can write off costs incurred from facility improvement immediately rather than having to depreciate improvements over 39 years, which was previously required under the Tax Cuts and Jobs Act.

 Stipulations for applying for an Economic Injury Disaster Loan (EIDL) have changed with the CARES Act, and certain standard EIDL requirements are no longer necessary.
 The CARES Act eliminated the requirement that a small business not be able to obtain credit elsewhere, as well as certain collateral and personal guaranty requirements.

-The CARES Act also makes it possible for small businesses that apply for an EIDL between January 31, 2020 and December 31, 2020 to request a grant of up to $10,000.
-According to the SBA, eligible small business will receive the grant within days of applying for an EIDL and the grant can be used for most purposes that relates to COVID-19 hardships, including paying commercial rent or mortgage payments.
+The CARES Act made it possible for small businesses that applied for an EIDL between January 31, 2020 and December 31, 2020 to request a grant of up to $10K.
+As of July 11, 2020, the SBA announced the conclusion of this grant program because all funds have been allotted, however, businesses can still apply for an EIDL.

 Tax Relief for Businesses and Individuals